-Labor Governance

-Discrimination at work • Corruption

-Freedom of association and the right • Fraud

-to collective bargaining Tax evasion

-Occupational health and safety

-Poor employment conditions

-Communities Product-related

-Community health and safety Product safety

-Impact on livelihoods Controversial products or services

-Local participation Marketing of breast milk substitutes

-Social discrimination contrary to the WHO's International Code

-Indigenous peoples of Marketing of Breast-Milk Substitutes.
-7

-Environment Ownership or management

-itself has not contributed to those impacts.
+Labor Governance Discrimination at work Freedom of association and the right to collective bargaining Occupational health and safety Poor employment conditions CorruptionFraudTax evasion Communities Product-related Community health and safetyImpact on livelihoodsLocal participation Product safetyControversial products or servicesMarketing of breast milk substitutes

+&lt;sup>10 It states, 'Based on the UN Guiding Principles on Business and Human Rights, responsibility for respecting human rights requires that companies seek to prevent or mitigate adverse human rights impacts that are directly linked to their operations, products or services by their business relationships (business partners, entities in its value chain, other non-State or State entity), even if the company itself has not contributed to those impacts.
 These include violation of human rights or complicity in human rights violations, use or toleration of forced or compulsory labor, and use or toleration of child labor, among others' (Prodoc pg.
 85).

+T.

+Social discrimination contrary to the WHO's International Co

-7 The WHO's International Code of Marketing of Breast-Milk Substitutes is available at WHO website
+Indigenous peoples of Marketing of Breast-Milk Substitutes.

-Pollution (including climate change) Impact on ecosystems and landscapes Overuse of resources Waste management Mistreatment of animals Controversies related to the individuals owning or managing the company • Mistreatment of animals Significant criticism from local or global NGOs / r or other significant partners of UNDP (including committee, marginalized people etc.) locally or g CSO advisory ☐ No evidence Evidence Not known Significant criticism from governmental agencies that makes UNDP participation politically sensiti No evidence Evidence Not known Recurring local public events against the compardemonstrations) No evidence Evidence Not known Global public events (e.g. significant demonstrat locations, significant online protests) ions at several ☐ No evidence Evidence Not known Relevant legal case in progress/in court etc. ☐ No evidence Evidence Not known Other (specify): No evidence Evidence Not known Comments: [Comments]
+Environment Ownership or mana gement

+Pollution (including climate change) Controversion es related to the individuals

+Impact on ecosystems and owning or m anaging the co mpany

+landscapes Overuse of resources

+Waste management

+Mistreatment of animals

+ı

+Significant criticism from local or global NGOs / media/social media ☐ No Evidence

+or other significant partners of UNDP (including CSO advisory evidence Not

+committee, marginalized people etc.) locally or globally known

+Significant criticism from governmental agencies s / political parties No Evidence

+that makes UNDP participation politically sensitive evidence Not

+known

+Recurring local public events against the company (e.g. local No Evidence

+demonstrations) evidence Not

+known

+Global public events (e.g. significant demonstrations at several No Evidence

+locations, significant online protests) evidence Not

+known

+Relevant legal case in progress/in court etc. ☐ No Evidence

+evidence Not

+known

+Other (specify): No Evidence

+evidence Not

+known

+Comments: [Comments]

-- 79. Finally, the RAT directs UNDP staff to 'provide details of the criticism' in the comment box, and further to 'Research publicly available sources (e.g. search for public statements from the company), or contact the company to assess how it addresses the identified significant controversies' and to 'List these elements in the comment box below' (RAT, pg.
-5). - 80.
-In contrast, the UNDP/PSD form requests that controversies relating to environmental social and corporate governance be disclosed. - 81.
+- 80. Finally, the RAT directs UNDP staff to 'provide details of the criticism' in the comment box, and further to 'Research publicly available sources (e.g. search for public statements from the company), or contact the company to assess how it addresses the identified significant controversies' and to 'List these elements in the comment box below' (RAT, pg.
+5). - 81.
+In contrast, the UNDP/PSD form requests that controversies relating to environmental, social, and corporate governance be disclosed. - 82.
 Despite the less detailed request in the UNDP/PSD form, BCtA staff did list, in this form for Bidco, several relevant controversies in response.
-These responses cannot be quoted the form is marked 'Internal, not for circulation' but the summary of due diligence findings in the Applicant Summary (which is provided to the DSC even in the absence of a signed disclosure form) reflects that staff identified several important risks at least partially fulfilling the requirement to assess risks but did not clearly follow up in a satisfactory way or characterize risks accurately.
-Information widely and publicly available at the time indicated several activities that could pose risks for UNDP, including allegations of so-called 'landgrabbing' in
+It notes, 'The following moderate-risk controversies were identified: - Land grab controversy in Uganda: Bidco was accused of land grabbing in Kalangala District in Uganda, leaving thousands displaced.
+Other related accusations included poor labor standards and deforestation.
+However, Ugandan government has cleared Bidco in land claim.
+Nevertheless, Ugandan farmers who were evicted have taken the case to court.
+The proceedings are ongoing.
+If the decision is not in favor of Bidco, the reputational risks are significant given the company's commitment to working with smallholder farmers; - Bidco Africa in Kenya suffered from issues with poor working conditions for a number of years: 2011 workers strike paralyzed the factory.
+Protests resurfaced in March 2015; - Tax impropriety allegations in 2012: Bidco Africa contested in court a huge tax bill from the Kenyan Tax Authorities where the company lost the case and had to pay."